ryanchoy95/CMPE-283-SPRING-2021/Assignment 2/README.md

 6. ran the cpuid command cpuid -l 0x4FFFFFFF in inner vm

 # Q3 answer:
 The exits increase at a stable rate.
-After rebooting, approximately 45k exits were made.
+After sull boots, approximately 45k exits were made.